stephencweiss/stephencharlesweiss.com/content/blog/2018-12-22/oh-my-zsh-and-persistent-aliases.md

 **NB: If you want the quick steps to add aliases to your `zsh`, jump down to the section, "[Adding Aliases: The Better Way](#adding-an-alias-the-better-way)".**

-First, a little backstory: I’m a big fan of aliases.
+First, a little backstory: I'm a big fan of aliases.
 In fact, when I was learning how to use terminal, they were one of the first things I set up for myself and they changed the way I used git.
 Every command was so much easier to navigate that I never felt a need to stray away from the command line.

 When I decided to move to `zsh`, one of the first things I wanted to do was configure my aliases. `oh-my-zsh` comes with a whole suite of aliases, which are viewable through the `alias` command.
 There are some great defaults, particularly for navigation and `git`.